pagkly/Zed/Investopedia3/Kiddie Tax Definition.md

 ## History of the Kiddie Tax

 The tax law originally only covered children under 14 years of age.
-Children under the age of 14 cannot legally work, which means that any income they received usually came from [dividends](https://www.investopedia.com/terms/d/dividend.asp) or interest from [bonds](https://www.investopedia.com/terms/b/bond.asp).
-However, the tax authorities realized that some guardians would take advantage of the situation, and then [give stock gifts](https://www.investopedia.com/ask/answers/07/giftofstock.asp) to their older, 16-to-18-year-old children.
+Children under the age of 14 cannot legally work, which means that any income they received usually came from [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) or interest from [[bonds]](https://www.investopedia.com/terms/b/bond.asp).
+However, the tax authorities realized that some guardians would take advantage of the situation, and then [[give stock gifts]](https://www.investopedia.com/ask/answers/07/giftofstock.asp) to their older, 16-to-18-year-old children.

 The kiddie tax is a tax imposed on individuals under 19 years old whose investment and unearned income is higher than an annually determined threshold.
 The IRS taxes any income exceeding the predetermined threshold at the parent's tax rate.
 The [Tax Cuts and Jobs Act of 2017](https://www.investopedia.com/taxes/how-gop-tax-bill-affects-you/) temporarily changed the kiddie tax to use the tax rates that apply to estates and trusts rather than the tax rate of the child's parents.